Wonkers0/DFSpigot/README.md

 ![mvnGoal](https://user-images.githubusercontent.com/106038003/179752913-1f8f6f33-62d6-49ae-b161-5d20b1d90c7a.png)

-In the terminal, you need to type `mvn clean package`.
+In the terminal, you need to type `mvn clean package shade:shade`.
 Press enter, and wait for it to compile.
 You will then find your plugin jar at <br>
 `<intelliJ install directory>/IdeaProjects/<project name>/target/`

 **The jar name is based off of the artifactId and version tags in your pom.xml** `(<artifactId>-<version>)`